 When you can separate the disease of addiction from the addict themselves, a great peace follows.

 The disease of addiction is within the addict and doesn’t care who it hurts or betrays.
 The voice of the addict is crying out for help and escape from the disease currently in control of their life.

 Contrary to popular belief, a Higher Power is not associated with religion.
 This is not about attempting to indoctrinate anyone into a certain belief system.

 The Higher Power is a source of hope that things will get better.
-It shows the addict the strength they already had to begin with.
-But just didn’t realize it was there.
+It shows the addict the strength they already had but didn’t realize was there.

 5. It’s a Family Disease